wp-plugins/wp-gallery-custom-links/readme.txt

 1. The additional WP Gallery Custom Link fields.

 == Changelog ==

+= 1.7.0 =
+* By popular demand, added support for the "open_all_in_new_window" and "open_all_in_same_window" gallery shortcode attributes to set all images in a gallery to open in a new/the same window, respectively.
+* By popular demand, made it so "Same Window" will set the target to "_self", thus forcing the same window, instead of doing whatever the theme does by default.

 = 1.6.1 =
 * Fixed an issue where items with the same custom link were not having lightbox